-COB1: To understand the characteristic, design challenges and security issues of IoT.
+COB1: To understand the characteristic, challenges and security issues in IoT

-COB2: To comprehend the IoT architecture and data processing...
+COB2: To learn the IoT concepts and design principles in detail.

 COB3: To expose requirements of various communication models and protocols for cost-effective design of IoT applications on different IoT platforms.